Skip to main content

 I wrote this library with a variety of scraps and lessons learned from a prior project, ilo pi toki pona taso, "toki-pona-only tool".
 That tool now uses this library to great success!

-If you've ever worked on a similar project, you know the question "is this message in [language]" is not a consistent one- the environment, time, preferences of the speaker, and much more, can all alter whether a given message is "in" any specific language.
+If you've ever worked on a similar project, you know the question "is this message in [language]" is not a consistent one- the environment, topic, preferences of the speaker, and much more, can all alter whether a given message is "in" any specific language.
 This complexity applies to Toki Pona too.

 So, this project "solves" that complex problem by offering an opinionated tokenizer and a configurable parser, allowing you to tune its output to your preferences and goals.
-Even silly ones..
+Even silly ones.

 Quick Start